Step 3.1

 Aged Care Assessment Team

 To receive a Home Care Package you must first be assessed by an Aged Care Assessment Team.
-This is a time for you to speak up and to say what help you really want and need.

 The assessment is a comprehensive process that is focused on getting the right solution for you, whether your needs be physical, medical, psychological, cultural, social or restorative.